My friend Holly came over to help me with this photoshoot, and took many of the pictures you see. She’s amazing! Here’s her portfolio.

 - Lay a piece of parchment paper on your pizza peel and liberally dust with cornmeal and flour.

 - With floured hands, pick up a dough ball and hold up with two hands on corners of the dough.
 The dough will start to droop downward with gravity, and you'll rotate the dough clockwise, like you're turning a steering wheel.
 Bring it down to the parchment paper, and lightly press out into a circle, stretching the corners.
+Do NOT use a rolling pin.
+This will make the dough too thin, resulting in a tougher crust.
+You're aiming for each pizza to be around 8 inches in diameter.
 Stretch and adjust the dough a little more, aiming to position one edge of the pizza all the way at the front edge of the peel.

 - Spread with a light amount of sauce, and put the the rest of your toppings on, including cheese.
 Err on the side of less toppings that piling it super full, to be sure the crust can handle the weight.